 You can also use these 'transforms' to report values from the curve.
 The interpolated value and its confidence interval will appear in the results, the same as other transformed parameters.

 Y[value or parameter]

 The Y value of the curve when X is the value you enter within the brackets.
-Within the brackets, enter either a number or the name of a parameter and Prism will use the best-fit value of that parameter.
-You cannot enter a mathematical expression.
 The Y value will be computed for any X, but confidence intervals will be calculated only when the X value is within the range of the X axis.